Richard Hallows

 About me

-I create design systems for fast, easy-to-use and accessible websites.
+I create fluid design systems for fast, easy-to-use and accessible websites.
 I'm a CSS expert, but I'm also as comfortable designing and prototyping flows in Figma as I am writing code.

 I have an eye for detail from working at creative agencies on award-winning projects such as Inside Abbey Road for Google Creative Lab (Webby), GEOX Amphibiox (Cannes Cyber Lion), and The Kaiser Chiefs' The Future is Medieval (D&AD Yellow Pencil).